TheArturthur/CoppermindScraper/Cosmere/Order of Stonewards.md

 ### The First Ideal
 >“*Life before death, strength before weakness, journey before destination*”
-\-The First Ideal of the Knights Radiant[4]
+\-The First Ideal of the Knights Radiant[5]

 ### The Second Ideal
-A possible second Ideal for Stonewards is "I will stand where others fall".
+The Second Ideal of the Stonewards is focused on being there when needed

 ## Abilities
  by  Steve Argyle  Stonewards